Gabriel Barcia-Colombo

-Gabriel Barcia-Colombo is an American video artist, best known for creating living video installation pieces of "miniature people" encased inside ordinary objects such as suitcases and blenders.
+Gabriel Barcia-Colombo (born 1982) is an American video artist and filmmaker, best known for his innovative video sculpture installations.
+He explores themes of memory, identity, and human connection through a unique combination of video, photography, and video sculpture.

+Barcia-Colombo's work blurs the boundaries between art and technology, utilizing video projection, interactive elements, and immersive experiences to engage viewers.

+With his distinct artistic vision and contributions to the realm of video sculpture, Barcia-Colombo has garnered critical acclaim and recognition within the art community.
+His boundary-pushing creations provide viewers with unique and immersive perspectives on the intersection of technology and humanity.

 Early life and career

 Gabriel graduated from the USC School of Cinema-Television and is currently a Professor of Media Arts at Tisch School of the Arts.

 In 2008, he was awarded the NYFA grant for video.
 In 2012, he was made a TED fellow.
 Gabriel has presented two TED talks since then, one in 2012 and the other in 2013.

 In 2014, Gabriel founded “Bunker,” a pop-up VR gallery in New York City which features artists' work in the form of code-driven sculpture, augmented reality and virtual installation.
-The gallery was re-opened at Sotheby's in new york in 2017.
+The gallery was re-opened at Sotheby's in New York in 2017.

+In 2025, Gabriel directed a music video for David Byrne's lead single "Everybody Laughs" from the artist's solo album Who Is the Sky?, set to release later in September.

 Art projects

 DNA Vending Machine

 In 2014, to create the awareness about privacy issues related to the use of information stored in human DNA, Gabriel created a vending machine that dispenses human genetic material.
 The machine was installed at the Victoria and Albert Museum in London as part of "what is luxury show".